-The final report will be produced following a public consultation process in accordance with the requirements under clause 8.8.3 of the Rules.
-As part of the consultation process, the Panel publishes and seeks consultation on this draft report.
-Submissions on this draft report close on 14 November 2008.
+This final report is produced following a public consultation process in accordance with the requirements under clause 8.8.3 of the Rules.
+As part of the consultation process, the Panel published and sought submissions on the draft report.
+Submissions closed on 14 November 2008.

-This draft report will be presented in the NEM Forum on 30 October 2008.
-In accordance with the requirements under clause 8.8.3(f) of the Rules, interested parties will have an opportunity to comment on this draft report during the forum.
+This draft report was presented in the NEM Forum on 30 October 2008.
+In accordance with the requirements under clause 8.8.3(f) of the Rules, interested parties were invited to comment on this draft report during the forum.